HunterFuzzo/password_gen/README.md

 # password_gen

-Simple password generator in Python
+Simple password generator written in Python

 ### How to use ?